wahengchang/gcloud-storage-api/README.md

 #### Upload Streaming/Buffer
 - **fileName = "path/to/upload/abc.file"**
-- **googleAPI.uploadBuffer(BUCKET_NAME, fileName, buffer)** is a function that does buffer uploading and respose a promise.
+- **googleAPI.uploadBuffer(BUCKET_NAME, fileName, buffer)** is a function that does buffer uploading, respose the public link and resolve a promise.

 ```js
 app.post('/streamupload', googleAPI.formParsing, function(req, res, next) {